 NOTE: Wake Tech also offers free online tutoring services in limited areas through ThinkingStorm.

-By becoming a peer tutor, you will help other Wake Tech students be successful, deepen your understanding of the subject matter and improve your communication skills.
+By becoming a peer tutor, you help other Wake Tech students be successful, deepen your understanding of the subject matter and improve your communication skills.

 Peer tutors must be a current Wake Tech student, have a minimum 3.0 GPA and have received an A or B grade from Wake Tech in the course(s) they will tutor.
-The current focus is on math and computer courses, but tutoring may expand to cover other science courses.
-Students are interviewed by a committee and will need to submit two recommendations.

 For more information about peer tutoring, email Carrie Carreño-Zingaro at [email protected] or Nolan Outlaw at [email protected].